smXplorer/FRETBursts/docs/source/absolute_beginner.rst

 the FRETBursts notebooks and open the us-ALEX tutorial and follow the instructions therein.

-Remember, to run the notebooks step-by-step (one cell a time) keep pressing *shift + enter*.
+Remember that to run the notebooks step-by-step (one cell a time) keep pressing *shift + enter*.
 To run the entire notebook in a single step click on menu *Cell -> Run All*.

-For more info how to run/edit a notebook see |run_notebook|.
+For more info on how to run/edit a notebook see |run_notebook|.

 .. |run_notebook| raw:: html